pytorch/serve/docker/README.md

 ```

 Note:
-1) The step to copy resnet-18.mar file is optional and is only required for running benchmarking on docker container.
+1) The step to copy resnet-18.mar file is optional and is only required for running benchmarking on docker container.To create resnet-18.mar file refer : [image classification with resnet18 example documentation](../examples/image_classifier/resnet_18)
 2) The resnet-18.mar file must have model name as resnet-18.

 #### Start container with TorchServe image